-A few years ago I was responsible for the bring up of deep embedded firmware application and RTOS on an in-house developed RISC-V core.
+A few years ago I was responsible for the bring up of some deep embedded firmware applications and RTOSs on an in-house developed RISC-V core.
 As RISC-V was a new architecture, there was not much public information available to help in that task.
 At that time I decided to put back the knowledge gained about RISC-V to the community.

 The contents here are anything I’d like to reference during development.
 Things that as a developer of RISC-V embedded software I found interesting.
 The initial focus is on low level/bare metal development.

 What is RISC-V

 RISC-V is a free and open ISA enabling a new era of processor innovation through open standard collaboration.

-For embedded development RISC-V is now an alternative to ARM, although it won’t displace ARM anytime soon.
+For embedded development RISC-V is now an alternative to ARM-Cortex M, although it won’t displace ARM anytime soon.
 It’s also an alternative to royalty free legacy cores, such as synthesizable 8051 cores, that remain in many deeply embedded applications.

-This site’s styles and layout is based on the Edition template from CloudCannon.
+This site’s styles and layout is derived from the Edition template from CloudCannon.